 The Centre for Criminology and Sociolegal Studies offers degrees at both the Master’s and Doctoral level.
 The Centre’s Master of Arts program was developed in 1971 and the Ph.D. program was established in 1989.
 The M.A. and Ph.D. programs provide students with a broad foundation of academic training and insight into criminological issues.
-There is no professional or practicum component to the graduate program and there is no job placement officer.

 For more information please see the Criminology and Sociolegal Studies Graduate Handbook.